Overview

 //

-// - Return a Result with Changed=true if the action modified state
+// - return Result with Changed=true (execute) or

 //

-// Returns an error only if dry-run simulation fails catastrophically.
+// Returns an error only on unrecoverable failure.

 }